 Schools tend to have lots of ‘greens’ (especially fruit and teabags from the staffroom) on a daily basis and less of the ’browns’.
 This is the main reason school compost bins are often very wet and sloppy and full of fruit flies.
 So it is worth storing up shredded paper and cardboard etc. (ask the caretaker nicely!) so you have a supply to keep adding.
 If possible, collect thinner cardboard such as toilet roll tubes, egg boxes and similar packaging.
 You can also use scrunched up paper towels and newspaper.
 You could try putting a plea in your school newsletter asking parents for these ingredients if you don’t have a regular supply in the school.

-But of course there are many other things you can compost Here is a more detailed list to help you.
+But of course there are many other things you can compost.
+Click here for a more detailed list of what you can compost.

 If you have the right mixture of materials you shouldn’t need to add any water.
 If your bin does look a bit dry (ants in the bin is a good sign of this) its best to add more ‘greens’ which contain a lot of water but you can add water (ideally from a water butt) if necessary.